Lambert Puppet Theatre

-The Lambert Puppet Theatre & Museum was a puppet theatre located in Monkstown, County Dublin, Ireland.
+The Lambert Puppet Theatre & Museum was a puppet theatre located in Monkstown, Dublin, Ireland.
 It was a family-run business established in 1972 by Eugene Lambert, and hosted an international puppet festival annually.
 It produced children's television series on Radio Telefís Éireann such as Wanderly Wagon.

-After the death of Eugene Lambert, the theatre was run by his son, Liam.
-On August 28, 2015, the building was badly damaged in an arson attack, which caused damage with a cost in excess of €150,000.
+After the death of Eugene Lambert in 2010, the theatre was run by his son, Liam.
+On 28 August 2015 the building was badly damaged in an arson attack, which caused damage with a cost in excess of €150,000.

 On 13 November 2015, the theatre re-opened to the public with re-built puppets, for the Christmas performance of Aladdin, however this re-opening was not to last, and it closed permanently in 2018.